sofia-fischer/philo-blog/content/posts/2023-04-communicating-between-teams.md

   agenda point can
   be relaxing from time to time.

+### Culture

+All the comminucation tools and structures only can work if the culture of the company is pushing towards sharing knowledge.

+* **Redirect to Documentations or ADRs**: When others asks, redirect to the documentation next to an explanation.
+* **Make Decision Recording a habit**: Write down Meeting outcomes in chats, ADRs, or other shared notes.
+* **Hold up Review standards for Documentation and ADRs**: Documentation and ADRs should be reviewed with the same caution as code.
+The motivation for that should also focus on sharing knowledge.

 ## Conclusion

 There are ways to improve Team communication, and the way the communication is organized, how hygienic and structured it is, can have a huge impact on the software system that is being developed.
 I would not dare to enforce long, daily or weekly meetings on developers who prefer sitting in their cellar and coding, because communication does not need to be a meeting, nor a formal setup with 50 people.

 Happy communicating!